Brief data for post-5- tension post

 Two solved problems, the first solved problem 3-4-2-determine the net area for a given angle

-For the leg 6″, we have two gauge lines spaced horizontally by s-3″, and g distance =2 1/2″, while g edge distance=2 1/4″.In order to estimate the net area, we make the following steps:
+For the leg 6″, we have two gauge lines spaced horizontally by s-3″, and g distance =2 1/2″, while g edge distance=2 1/4″.To estimate the net area, we take the following steps:

 Table 1-7 for angles to get the gross area.

 A-check the different path lines and deduct the hole diameter *t, D is 1″ & t=1/2″.
-The angle is to be unfolded for the evaluation of -g distances based on the centerline distances to the edge as shown in the picture.
+The angle is to be unfolded to evaluate -g distances based on the centerline distances to the edge, as shown in the picture.

 For path ac, we have two holes of D=1″, t=1/2″, then Anet=Agross- sum(d*t), Anet= 4.75-2*(1″)*1/2″=3.75 inch2.